ditcraft/smartcontracts/README.md

 # ditCraft Smart Contracts
 As the corner-stone of ditCraft, the smart contracts serve the most important purpose of the implementation.
-Nameley these are the **KNWToken, KNWVoting, ditCoordinator and the ditContract**s.
+Nameley these are the **KNWToken, KNWVoting and the ditCoordinator**.

 ## Working with the project
 This repository contains a truffle v5 project.
 Feel free to insert your favorite provider into the `truffle-config.js` in order to deploy it.
 The config is preconfigured to read a 12-word mnemonic from a `.walletsecret` file in the main directory and an infura API key in the form of `v3/<api_key>` in a `.infurakey` file in the same location.
 In order to get the gist of what happens during the deployment a look into the `migrations/2_main_migration.js` file is suggested.